hoangsonww/The-MovieVerse-Database/MovieVerse-Databases/README.md

 # The MovieVerse - `MovieVerse-Databases` Directory

 Welcome to the `MovieVerse-Database` directory of the MovieVerse App!
 This directory contains the SQL and JavaScript files essential for setting up and managing the databases used in the application, including Firebase, MySQL, and MongoDB.

-NOTE: These files are only placeholders and do not reflect what are actually used by us in production or development - you need to contact us for more details about using our databases if you would like to contribute and need database access!
+**Note:** For security reasons, some files have only placeholders and do not reflect what are actually used by us in production or development - you need to contact us for more details about using our databases if you would like to contribute and need database access!

 ---